yellowflowersorganics-star/smartcrop-os/TESTING_GUIDE.md

-# 🧪 SmartCrop - Complete Testing Guide
+# 🧪 CropWise - Complete Testing Guide
 ## From Scratch to First Harvest

 **Let's test everything step by step!**